CyVerse-learning-materials/container_camp_workshop_2019/docker/dockeradvanced.rst

 - For now select your GitHub account from the User/Organizations list on the left.
 The list of repositories change.

 - Pick the project to build.
 In this case ``jupyter``.
-Type in "Conainer Camp Jupyter" in the Short Description box.
+Type in "Container Camp Jupyter" in the Short Description box.

 - If you have a long list of repos, use the filter box above the list to restrict the list.
 After you select the project, the system displays the Create Automated Build dialog.